nlmixr2/rxode2/README.md

 `rxode2` are being submitted the most stable version of `rxode2` comes from the `r-universe`:

-For many people this is the fastest way to install the development version of `nlmixr2` since it provides binaries for mac, windows for the latest and last version of R (no need to wait for a compile).

 ``` r
 install.packages(c("dparser", "nlmixr2data", "lotri", "rxode2ll",
                    "rxode2parse", "rxode2random", "rxode2et",